| FROM FOUR O'CLOCK onwards on the morning of 12 Pluviôse [1 February],

 is, if her intention was to rejoin us.
 However, I am far from believing

+this.
 At eight o'clock, off the western end of the island, I shortened sail

 for overnight and remained within view of the coast.
 I kept the poop lantern